 Lisa King has worked with many UK designers, Osman Yousefzada, Boudicca and Issa London.
 Alongside international brands such as Diane Von Furstenberg, Calvin Klein and Armani.
 Nice work Lisa.
 But for me, one of the most amazing insides is she has for many years teamed up alongside stylist and Creative Director (and long-term Kylie collaborator) William Baker.
 For a short period, Lisa worked with Judy Blame.
 For those who have no idea what I am talking about let me remind you.

-Back in 2007 I went to London’s Victoria & Albert Museum for the Kylie Minogue Exhibition called, Image of a Pop star.
-One amazing costume, that stood out for me was the iconic centre piece dress.
+Back in 2007, I went to London’s Victoria & Albert Museum for the Kylie Minogue Exhibition called, Image of a Pop star.
+One amazing costume, that stood out for me was the iconic centrepiece dress.
 When looking at it I instantly thought who has the talent to put that together?
-Little did I know years later, I would run into the lady who assisted in putting this glamour gown for all to view.
+Little did I know years later, I would run into the lady who assisted in putting on this glamour gown for all to view.
 I’m excited to have met Lisa because in this tough economic time she has decided to go it alone.
 When you’ve had this much experience, your talent can only shine when you do things your way and have total control in building your own brand.
-For me, Lisa is one of the next up and coming talents you need to get hold of sooner rather than later.
+For me, Lisa is one of the next up-and-coming talents you need to get hold of sooner rather than later.